MaViGeneticsPhD/Sow-Feed-Intake/sow_feed_readme.md

 **How it works**:
 1. Tree 1 might say: "If it's day 10 and temp > 20°C, predict 5.5kg"
 2. Tree 2 might say: "If it's a first-time mother on day 10, predict 4.8kg"
-3. Average all 500 tree predictions for final answer
+3. Average all 500 tree predictions for final answer - this value was chosen based on this dataset

 **Strengths**: Handles complex patterns, resistant to overfitting **Weaknesses**: Less interpretable, can't extrapolate beyond training data